Daafip/HBV-data-assimilation/README.md

 Original model is from the course ENVM1502 - river basin Hydrology (Markus Hrachowitz).

+NOTE: the implementation of the memory vector is likely wrong here.
+The DA technique compensates for this and causes it to work.
+For a working version with a proper memory vector, refer to recent developments of the HBV-bmi for [eWaterCycle](https://github.com/Daafip/HBV-bmi)

 ## Overview of code:

 - `Forcing.txt` contains the real observational data